Who is a Veterinarian?

 - Based on diagnosis, deciding on a treatment plan

-- Applying bandages and dressing the animal’s wounds.
-This can include stitches, plasters, etc
+- Applying bandages and dressing the animal's wounds, including stitches, plasters, etc.

-- Perform surgeries including spaying and neutering, dental, orthopaedic, and eye surgeries
+- Performing surgeries including spaying and neutering, dental, orthopaedic, and eye surgeries

 - Vaccinating animals to prevent diseases